Why Do Fools Fall in Love (album)

-Why Do Fools Fall in Love is the twelfth studio album by American R&B singer Diana Ross, released on September 14, 1981 by RCA Records.
+Why Do Fools Fall in Love is the twelfth studio album by American R&B singer Diana Ross, released on September 14, 1981, by RCA Records.
 It was Ross' first of six albums released by the label during the decade.
 It peaked at No. 15 in the United States (No. 4 R&B), No. 17 in the United Kingdom and the top ten in Sweden, Norway and the Netherlands.

 Background

 Why Do Fools Fall in Love was the first album Ross recorded after leaving the Motown label, when she signed a $20 million deal with RCA.
 Originally, Nile Rodgers and Bernard Edwards were slated to produce the follow-up to the platinum Diana (1980) album.
 However, their schedules were filled with commitments to also produce Debbie Harry's solo debut album KooKoo (1981), Johnny Mathis and another Chic album.
 Ross had given her word to RCA president Robert Summers to deliver an album for the 1981 holiday selling season.

 The album was the first to be produced by Ross herself, and it became her second RIAA-certified platinum album.
-It was also certified gold in the UK and Canada.
+It was also certified gold in Canada and the UK.

 After Ross returned "Why Do Fools Fall in Love" to the Top Ten in 1981, a major controversy concerning Frankie Lymon's estate ensued.
 Three women each were involved in lawsuits and counter-lawsuits over Lymon's copyrights and royalties, claiming to be Lymon's rightful widow.
 The string of court cases led to the making of the 1998 film Why Do Fools Fall in Love.

 Ross embarked on a world tour in support of the album.

-The album was remastered and re-released on September 2, 2014 by Funky Town Grooves, with bonus material.
+The album was remastered and re-released on September 2, 2014, by Funky Town Grooves, with bonus material.